 You can manage this design debt aspect by implementing regular user testing sessions in your development processes.
 It will help you prioritize what is important and what is not.
 This way you will be able to know different situations that might lead to user debt.

 Different teams have different opinions about design debt and its management.
 So there is no best way.
 But the first step you can take to avoid it is to spend some time reviewing your projects.
 Try to identify the situations where something should have been done differently.
-Or maybe taken notes and discussed.
-As it’s rightly said, the first step of solving a problem is recognizing that you have one.
-At Applify, we take the concept of technical debt seriously and try to implement best practices and reviews so that your products are delivered in the best possible way.
-Looking forward to developing a product with a great user experience?
-Get in touch today.
+Or maybe take notes and discussed.
+As it’s rightly said, the first step in solving a problem is recognizing that you have one.